 J. KEVIN WARD, General Manager.
 In his role as the Chief Executive Officer, Ward oversees the largest river authority in Texas and the largest wholesale provider of wastewater treatment services in the state.
 With the support of six staff groups and more than 400 employees, Ward drives the implementation of board policy for the operation and development of four water treatment facilities, five wastewater treatment facilities and one recreation project, plus water sales from four reservoirs - all serving more than 60 wholesale customers including cities, municipalities and districts throughout the 18,000-square-mile Trinity River basin.
 Ward is also charged with managing the Authority's assets of more than \$2.2 billion and a current operating budget of more than \$303 million.
 Ward previously served as Executive Administrator of the Texas Water Development Board from May 2002 to February 2011 and in various other capacities at that state agency from 1987 to 2002.

-Ward is active in several organizations.
-He currently serves as a member of the Region C and H Water Planning Committees, the Trinity and San Jacinto River Basins and Galveston Bay Basin Area Stakeholders Committee and the Tarrant Regional Water District Customer Advisory Committee.
+Water Planning Committees, the Trinity and San Jacinto River Basins and Galveston Bay Basin Area Stakeholders Committee and the Tarrant Regional Water District Customer Advisory Committee.
 He serves as a board and executive committee member of the North Texas Commission and on the Texas Water Conservation Association's executive committee and as Chair of the Association's River Authority Panel.
-He also serves on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation; he serves as Chair of the National Water Resources Association Corps of Engineers Task Force and as the public member of the American Academy of Water Resources Engineers Board of Trustees and as a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
+He is the President of the National Water Resources Association.
+He also serves as chair of the Association's Corps of Engineers Task Force.
+Additionally, he is the public member of the American Academy of Water Resources Engineers Board of Trustees and a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
+He recently became a member of the American Society of Engineers Industry Leaders Council.
+Ward also served two terms on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation.